SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

         ![Image](../figures/branch_protection_rules3.png){ width="800" }
         </figure>

+10. (Optional, only continue if you done module [M8 - DVC](../s2_organisation_and_version_control/dvc.md) on data
-10. One problem you may have encountered is running tests that have to do with your data, with the core problem being that your data is not stored on GitHub (assuming you have done module [M8 - DVC](../s2_organisation_and_version_control/dvc.md)) and therefore cannot be tested.
+    version control) One problem you may have encountered is running tests that have to do with your data, with the core problem being that your data is not stored on GitHub (assuming you have  and therefore cannot be tested.
 However, we can download data while running our continuous integration.
 Let's try to create that.

     1. The first problem is that we need our continuous integration pipeline to be able to authenticate with our storage solution.
 We can take advantage of an authentication file that is created the first time we push with DVC.
 It is